POPULATION EXPOSED TO NOISE

 Year

-The indicator is highly relevant in assessing population exposure to noise pollution.
+The indicator is particularly relevant in describing the state of the population's exposure to noise pollution.

 Poor